 Arthur is a tiny village located in the state of Nebraska.
 With a population of 120 people and just one neighborhood, Arthur is the 207th largest community in Nebraska.
-Arthur has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Arthur has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Arthur, you'll notice that it is more blue-collar than most other communities in America.
-52.63% of Arthur’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Arthur is a blue-collar town, with 52.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Arthur is a village of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Arthur who work in office and administrative support (15.79%), teaching (10.53%), and community and social services (5.26%).

-Arthur’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Arthur’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Arthur is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.